Nova the Squirrel

 This is still unfinished, as I started running out of ideas after I finished the first world and with the new, more complex level format I never finished the level editor.
-I was originally writing this for the nD but since that's dead I'm not sure what to do with it now, and if I was going to make a game like this for a non-NES platform I'd probably make DABG instead.
+I was originally writing this for the nD but since that's dead I'm actually working on a Game Boy Color port instead.
+I will update about that here once that's done.

 Download (with source)

 Very fast implementation of Conway's Life for the NES with a 32x32 grid.
 Originally I wanted to reverse engineer how Video Life manages to be so fast but then I decided to just try and make a Life that takes advantage of how much more space you get in an NES cart.